roman-milk/roman-milk.github.io/a-blackmail-tale.md

  "Someday, I think.
 You are learning," I told her, grabbing Krista's hips I started to long stroke her incredibly tight asshole.

  "Now if you'll just lay down in front of her, I'm sure Krista will thank you for taking care of her."
-Report_Story #2